 The Multicultural Festival is a great opportunity to experience and celebrate the state's cultural diversity and get to meet some of our newest migrant communities.

-The Multicultural Festival is brought to you by the Department of Human Services in partnership with the Rundle Mall Management Authority and with the help of many community organisations and volunteers.
+The Multicultural Festival is brought to you by the Department of the Premier and Cabinet in partnership with the Rundle Mall Management Authority and with the help of many community organisations and volunteers.

 You can find out more about some of South Australia's culturally, linguistically and religiously diverse communities from our South Australian community profiles.